The group made it up the basement stairs when they heard a faint clicking sound.

 Geon-woo blinked.
 "Sorry?"

-Geon-woo slowly unwrapped the bandage.
-The scar the boss of Smile Capital had left behind came into view.
+Geon-woo slowly unwrapped the white tape from his face.
+The deep scar from the boss of Smile Capital was visible under the bookstore lights.

-Hyeon-ju pointed at Geon-woo's face and looked straight at Choi Tae-ho.
-"If you keep letting Yang Jae-myeong and Kim Jun-min run their scams, people like Geon-woo are the ones who keep paying for it.
-Every won you spend trying to help people goes straight into those men's pockets.
-If you actually want to help anyone, pull out the rot first.
-Starting with Yang Jae-myeong."
+Hyeon-ju pointed at his face and looked straight at the old man.
+"If you let Yang Jae-myeong and Kim Jun-min run their scams, people like Geon-woo pay for it.
+Every won you spend to help people goes into their pockets.
+If you want to help anyone, pull out the rot first.
+Start with Yang Jae-myeong."

 "The boss of Smile Capital, sir."
 Geon-woo answered.

 "Kim Myeong-gil.
-He had a long knife scar running down his left cheek."
+He has a long knife scar on his left cheek."

-Hyeon-ju stood.
-Joe, Geon-woo, and Woo-jin fell in behind her.
+Hyeon-ju stood up and the three men fell in behind her.

 She paused at the door and looked back.
-"We'll be going then, Grandpa."
+"We will be going then, Grandpa."

-Hyeon-ju held his gaze for a moment, then turned and walked out.
-The others followed.
-The door clicked shut behind them.
+Hyeon-ju watched him for a second then walked out.
+The door clicked shut.

-In-muk stepped closer to Choi Tae-ho.
-"Sir — could it be a coincidence?"
+In-muk stepped closer to the wheelchair.
+"Sir, could it be a coincidence?"

-Choi Tae-ho was still looking straight ahead.
-"Find out whether the CEO of Smile Capital is the same Kim Myeong-gil we know."
+Choi Tae-ho stared at the wall.
+"Find out if the CEO of Smile Capital is the same Kim Myeong-gil we know."

 "Yes, sir."